jenkinsci/java-client-api/README.md

 and describe what the problem is or what kind of feauture you would like to add.
 Afterwards you can create an appropriate pull request.

-It is required if you want to get a Pull request to be integrated to squash your commits into a single commit which references the issue in the commit message.
+It is required if you want to get a Pull request to be integrated into to squash your commits into a single commit which references the issue in the commit message.

 A pull request has to fulfil only a single ticket and should never create/add/fix